 5.2.7 MBS Schedule Description metadata unit

-Availability of the Schedule Description metadata unit is indicated by the presence of the scheduleDescription element in the MBS User Service Bundle Description metadata unit.
-The URI of the Schedule Description instance document is provided by the @scheduleDescriptionURI attribute in the scheduleDescription element.
+Availability of the Schedule Description metadata unit is indicated by the presence of the scheduleDescription property in the MBS User Service Bundle Description metadata unit.

+Table 5.2.7-1 provides the detailed semantics for the ScheduleDescription object that encodes the MBS Schedule Description metadata unit.